 Parents Who Do Not Protect Their Children From Abuse

-My mother, from my perspective, treated my sister like the other woman–like my dad had had an affair, and she did not protect her children as a result.
-When my sister dropped the bombshell, I didn’t know what to do with myself and my parents had told me that I couldn’t go back to college until I could pay for it myself, due to me dropping out to begin with.
+My mother, from my perspective, treated my sister like the other woman.
+Like my dad had had an affair.
+She did not protect her children as a result.
+When my sister dropped the bombshell, I didn’t know what to do with myself.
+My parents had told me that I couldn’t go back to college until I could pay for it myself, due to me dropping out to begin with.
 So instead I became a nanny in California.
 I wanted to have the gospel in my life again.
-I came back to Utah and to college and came back to the LDS church.
-Even in the turmoil in the years since then, I have realized that even with doubts and anger, I have the peace and joy that I need in my life, that I wouldn’t without the LDS church; I know this because I’ve tried the other way.
+I came back to Utah and to college.
+I also came back to the LDS church.
+Even in the turmoil in the years since then, I have realized that even with doubts and anger, I have the peace and joy that I need in my life, that I wouldn’t without the LDS church.
+I know this because I’ve tried the other way.
 In the process of coming back, I didn’t really bring anything up with my family.

-I just tried to be a good daughter and a good sister and a good church member.
-I was married and after a not-too-lengthy infertility road, I was blessed with two children.
+I just tried to be a good daughter.
+A good sister.
+A good church member.
+I was married.
+After a not-too-lengthy infertility road, I was blessed with two children.
 We ended up living in the neighborhood I grew up in.
 When my daughter was about to turn 1, I kept trying to talk to my mom about the abuse in our family.
-Her only real response was that she was sorry and she couldn’t change the past.
+Her only real response was that she was sorry.
+She couldn’t change the past.

 Ties Between Abuse And Pornography Must Be Recognized By The Church

-Liz: Yes, and I walked in on my dad and saw him looking at celebrity bikini shots–which some people would bat their eyes at and say it was nothing–but a 60-something year old man who is an active, “faithful” Church member would have no reason to be looking at something like this.
+Liz: Yes.
+I walked in on my dad and saw him looking at celebrity bikini shots.
+Which some people would bat their eyes at and say it was nothing.
+But a 60-something year old man who is an active, “faithful” Church member would have no reason to be looking at something like this.
 I remember going home and writing about it in my journal, talking to my husband about it, trying to somehow reason it away.
 Four years later I caught my dad looking at some pretty serious porn on his computer.
 I knocked on the door, rang the doorbell–my dad wears hearing aids–I went into the house and walked down the hall and there he was on the computer.
 He hurried and clicked out of everything.

-But my husband is a computer guy and for a while he put a tracker on the computer; but then he said he didn’t want it anymore.
+But my husband is a computer guy.
+For a while he put a tracker on the computer.
+But then he said he didn’t want it anymore.
 We saw some serious stuff.
-I went to their house and took all of the things that were mine that were still there–photos of me, of my children, anything I had given them.
+I went to their house and took all of the things that were mine that were still there.
+Photos of me, of my children, anything I had given them.
 My husband and I had discussed it.
 We got ready to put our house on the market and move out of my parents’ neighborhood.
-I agonized, I cried, I felt bad that I was taking away my parents’ grandchildren…but I knew I just couldn’t do this anymore.
-My family was not willing talk about it or put into place any safe guards.
-My parents have 12 grandchildren and would watch them overnight, unsupervised.
+I agonized.
+I cried.
+I felt bad that I was taking away my parents’ grandchildren.
+But I knew I just couldn’t do this anymore.
+My family was not willing talk about it.
+They weren’t willing to put into place any safeguards.
+My parents have 12 grandchildren.
+They would watch them overnight, unsupervised.

 When Saving Face Is More Important Than Safety In A Church Setting

 Anne: And also, this is not in the past.
-You have two abusers, neither of which have taken accountability or restitution or been honest, accountable, or humble, and still using porn and still abusing you.
+You have two abusers, neither of which have taken accountability.
+Neither of which have begun to make restitution or been honest, accountable, or humble.
+Both of which who are still using porn and still abusing you.
 This is not in the past!

-Anne: Especially if you can’t talk about it, if there has been no restitution whatsoever, you know things haven’t changed.
-It has to be out in the open, it has to be something your family is willing to talk about, it has to be something that he will look you in the eye and acknowledge that you saw him viewing porn and, “these are the things I am doing to recover and I am sorry about the pain I have caused.”
+Anne: Especially if you can’t talk about it.
+If there has been no restitution whatsoever, you know things haven’t changed.
+It has to be out in the open.
+It has to be something your family is willing to talk about.
+It has to be something that he will look you in the eye and acknowledge that you saw him viewing porn.
+He has to be willing to say and mean, “these are the things I am doing to recover and I am sorry about the pain I have caused.”
 There must be this or there is no way to recover.